panacloud/bootcamp-2021/README.md

-# Bootcamp 2021: Learn to Build AI and IoT Serverless Multi-Tenant SaaS APIs in Baby Steps and Build Your SaaS Startup
+# Bootcamp 2021: Learn to Build AI and AIoT Serverless Multi-Tenant SaaS APIs in Baby Steps and Build Your SaaS Startup

 ## Introduction to English and Urdu Sections